 Some cultures have hot and spicy food built into their foods, where others use hot sauce as a way to enhance the flavor of food.

-Have you ever wondered what happens when you eat hot peppers?
+What happens when you eat hot peppers?

 For starters the capsaicin in the pepper, which is an irritant to humans, binds itself to pain receptors on the tongue, as well as heat receptors in the mouth.

-This is why spicy food tastes ‘hot’.
+This is why spicy food feels ‘hot’.

-The spicy feeling you feel in your mouth is the sensation of pain and should not be confused as a flavor.
+The spicy feeling you feel in your mouth is the sensation of pain, and should not be confused as a flavor.